Easy attention: A simple attention mechanism for temporal predictions with transformers: Temporal-dynamics predictions of chaotic systems using a transformer

-We summarise the results in Table~\ref{tab:metrics_lorentz}, where the proposed model using dense easy attention achieves the lowest error, 1.99\%, demonstrating the superior performance of the easy-attention method applied on temporal-dynamics predictions.
+{where $\hat{\mathbf{x}} = (\hat{x}, \hat{y}, \hat{z})$ and $\mathbf{x} = (x,y,z)$} are the model prediction and the ground truth from numerical solver, respectively.
+Following the assessment in Ref.~\cite{geneva2022transformers}, {we focus on the short-time accuracy and compute the error on the first 512 time steps of the test sequence.
+The time window in which the error is computed is then $T_\varepsilon=5.12$ convective time units.
+We also assess the computation time of training ($t_c$) and number of floating-point operations ($N_f$) for one forward propagation with batch size of 1. {We summarize the results in the supplementary material in Tab.~\ref{tab:metrics_lorentz}}, where the proposed model using dense easy attention yields the lowest error, 1.99\%, demonstrating the superior performance of the easy-attention method applied on temporal-dynamics predictions.
 The LSTM model has the highest number of learnable parameters, but the lowest training time and number of floating-point operations.
-However, it yields the highest $l_2$-norm error of 37.68\%, which indicates that the LSTM model is not able to reproduce the correct dynamical behaviour over long time.
-The dense-easy-attention model reduces the time for training by 17\% and the computational complexity by 25\% of the self-attention-based model while surpassing the number of learnable parameters of the self-attention-based model.
-This is due to the fact that the dense-easy-attention module comprises $\boldsymbol{\alpha} \in \mathbb{R}^{h \times p \times p}$ and $\mathbf{W}_V \in \mathbb{R}^{p \times d_{\rm model}}$ while the self-attention module comprises $\mathbf{W}_Q, \mathbf{W}_K, \mathbf{W}_V, \mathbf{W}_C \in \mathbb{R}^{p \times d_{\rm model}}$ which has fewer parameters in the present study.
-However the computational cost for the easy-attention models is lower than the self-attention since the softmax and the inner product inside the latter are eliminated.
-Note that the model employing sparse easy attention exhibits an error of 2.79\% while only having 52\% of the learnable parameters of the self-attention-based transformer, which implies that the sparsification benefits the robustness of the easy-attention method applied to temporal-dynamics prediction.
+However, it yields the highest $l_2$-norm error of 37.68\%, which indicates that the LSTM model is not able to reproduce the correct dynamical behaviour over a long time given the same set up as the transfomer.
+The dense-easy-attention model reduces the time for training by 17\% and the computational complexity by 25\% with respect to the self-attention-based model while surpassing the number of learnable parameters of the self-attention-based model.
+This is due to the fact that the dense-easy-attention module comprises $\boldsymbol{\alpha} \in \mathbb{R}^{h \times p \times p}$, where $h$ is the number of heads, $p$ the size of the input after embedding, and $\mathbf{W}_V \in \mathbb{R}^{p \times d_{\rm model}}$ while the self-attention module comprises $\mathbf{W}_Q, \mathbf{W}_K, \mathbf{W}_V \in \mathbb{R}^{p \times d_{\rm model}}$ which has fewer parameters in the present study.
+However the computational cost for the easy-attention models is lower than that of the self attention since the softmax and the inner product inside the latter are eliminated.
+Note that the model employing sparse easy attention exhibits an error of 2.79\% while only having 52\% of the learnable parameters of the self-attention-based transformer, which implies that the sparsification induced by an offset of 0 benefits the robustness of the easy-attention method applied to temporal-dynamics prediction.
+The sparsity is defined as follows: the $\boldsymbol{\alpha}$ matrix has a number of non-zero diagonals equal to $2\cdot \rm{offset}+1$.
+We also implement the averaged relative Euclidean norm error $\psi(t)$ between the ground truth and the prediction, which is proposed in Ref.~\cite{eivazi_2021108816}: \textcolor{black}{ } where $\langle \cdot \rangle_{\rm ens}$ and $\langle \cdot \rangle_t$ indicate ensemble averaging over 100 sets of time series and over 10,000 time steps, respectively.
+Note that the set of time series used for evaluation are again generated by integrating the system with new initial states of $x_0 = y_0 = z_0 = 6$ with independent perturbations $\epsilon_x$, $\epsilon_y$ and $\epsilon_z$ where $\epsilon_{i} \sim \mathcal{N}(0,1)$ for each variable.
+Fig.~\ref{fig:lorentz_eps_t} depicts the evolution $\psi(t)$ for the different models.
+One can observe that the easy-attention-based transformer deviates from the ground truth later than the LSTM and the self-attention-based transformer in terms of short-term prediction.
+We adopt a threshold of $\psi$ = 0.4 as an adequate agreement with respect to the reference trajectory, it can be observed that the transformers using easy attention and sparse easy attention produce accurate instantaneous predictions for 7.04 and 5.97 time units, respectively.
+However, the self-attention-based transformer and the LSTM yields 4.90 and 1.10 respectively.
+The results indicate that the easy-attention-based transformer outperforms the self-attention-based transformer and the LSTM for short-term prediction.